 If you have engaged – or think you might have engaged – in criminal activity, you might be left wondering how long after a crime you can be charged in the UK.
 This is not surprising, and it is a question that criminal solicitors are asked often.
 Being involved in any criminal activity, whether directly or indirectly, often brings about great feelings of anxiety and guilt, and knowing how long it might take for the police to arrest you or for you to be charged with a crime is at the forefront of many people’s minds.
 If you find yourself in this position, it is important to know that such time periods largely depend on the crime itself.
-Continue reading to find out more about how long it might take to be charged with a crime, and what your rights are if you find yourself in such a position.
+This article written by expert criminal defence solicitors will help you find out more about how long it might take to be charged with a crime, and what your rights are if you find yourself in such a position.

 First things first, it is important to know that while most crimes do have a time limit in which the accused can be charged, there are some types of crimes where there is no time limit for charges to be levied.
 One such type of crime is historical sexual abuse.
 In these cases, charges may be brought against a person at any time.
 That this is so with sexual crimes relates mainly to the fact that so many people feel unable to come forward to report sexual abuse, so it can often takes years – sometimes decades – for people to be charged.